MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Move-ClusterVirtualMachineRole.md

 Specifies the type of migration to perform for the virtual machine.
 The options are as follows:

- -- Live: Transparently migrates the virtual machine without a dropped network connection or perceived downtime.
+- `Live`: Transparently migrates the virtual machine without a dropped network connection or perceived downtime.

- -- Quick: Rapidly migrates a running virtual machine with minimal downtime.
+- `Quick`: Rapidly migrates a running virtual machine with minimal downtime.

- -- Shutdown: Performs an orderly shutdown of the operating system (waiting for all processes to close) on the virtual machine, and then migrates the virtual machine.
+- `Shutdown`: Performs an orderly shutdown of the operating system (waiting for all processes to close) on the virtual machine, and then migrates the virtual machine.

- -- ShutdownForce: Shuts down the operating system on the virtual machine without waiting for slower processes to finish, and then migrates the virtual machine.
+- `ShutdownForce`: Shuts down the operating system on the virtual machine without waiting for slower processes to finish, and then migrates the virtual machine.

- -- TurnOff: Turns off the virtual machine without shutting down the operating system first, then migrates the virtual machine.
+- `TurnOff`: Turns off the virtual machine without shutting down the operating system first, then migrates the virtual machine.
 This is the same as turning off the power, which means that data loss may occur.

 ```yaml
 Type: VmMigrationType